 Atlético, meanwhile, suffered the only relegation in its post-war history under Gil’s tenure as he overspent in areas where it wasn’t necessary, while underspending where it ultimately hurt.
 The club was able to recover and climb back into La Liga, but not without accumulating a mountain of debt.
 Los Rojiblancos still, as a result of that tumultuous period, owe money to the Spanish taxman, with €45 million not yet paid back.

-Nobody knows what Donald Trump’s USA would look like.
+Nobody knows what Donald Trump’s USA would look like in the long term.
 Yet all Americans will be hoping that this is the point where Gil and Trump’s parallel career paths separate.
 Those who voted for him will be optimistic that his presidency will not produce the kind of difficulties – but on a macro scale – that Marbella and Atlético experienced after Gil, while those that vote against him obviously hope that he doesn’t get into power at all.

 When you look at it that way, the USA is fairly unanimous in agreement.
 Some Americans want Trump, but no sensible American would want him to be their Jesús Gil.